x-vin/covidcures/docs/src/allopathic.md

 - [Dr. Dmitry Kats on Facebook][421]

-## 22. Hydrogen peroxide therapy, where H2O2 is administered as oral rinse (for prevention), nebulization in the gaseous form, or consumed in very low therapeutic concentrations in drinking water.
+## 22. Hydrogen peroxide therapy, where H2O2 is administered as oral rinse (for prevention), nebulization in the gaseous form, or consumed in very low therapeutic concentrations in drinking water

 Hydrogen peroxide and Ozone therapies are recommended by the stalwart of [Orthomolecular medicine][422], [Dr. Thomas E. Levy, MD, JD.][423]